-Chapter 1 - Introduction
+Chapter 1 - The Cell

-Transmission Electron Microscopy (TEM)
+Transmission Electron Microscopy TEM

 Schematic comparison of a cell imaged by TEM and light microscopy.

 Schematic representations of a simple columnar cell from images acquired by TEM, SEM, and freeze fracture.